twofront/TF-Markdown/README.md

 	var myhtml = tfmarkdown.parse(mymarkdown);

 A second parameter `disableHtml` may be set to `true` to escape any existing html, and have it display as text instead.
-This is useful if the markdown is coming from an unknown source and you want to ensure they don't add a javascript, embeds, or weird content:
+This is useful if the markdown is coming from an unknown source and you want to ensure they don't add javascript, embeds, or weird content:

 	var myhtml = tfmarkdown.parse(mymarkdown, true);